walshbr/woolf/fset_manager.md

 >>> for q in quotes:
 ...     sentences += fset_manager.split_sentences(q)
 >>> sentences
-['\nPrefatory matter!',
-'\nHe said, ',
-'"This is the entirety of a quote."',
-'\nShe said,',
-'"This is the beginning of a quote.',
-'This is the middle of a quote.',
-'This\nis the end of a quote."',
-'\nThis is expository verbiage.',
+['\nPrefatory matter!', '\nHe said, ', '"This is the entirety of a quote."', '\nShe said, ', '"This is beginning a quote.', 'This is the middle of a quote.', 'This\nis the end of a quote."', '\nThis is expository verbiage.', '\nFinally!\n']
-'\nFinally!']

 ```